By Sharon Aron Baron

 ATS brought in a video presentation showing car after car at intersections getting t-boned or having a near miss, scaring the few that attended into believing that this was a common occurrence here.

-Nowhere mentioned were statistics for the amount of car crashes due to people running red lights in our city.
+Nowhere mentioned were statistics for the number of car crashes due to people running red lights in our city.

 According to Buddy Nevins with BrowardBeat, “This is a major handout to special interests.
 In this case American Traffic Solutions and its ilk.
 This is a new, ridiculous high fee on drivers with money added in to enrich a private out-of-state corporation.”